Our Practice Areas

 What is the timing for our projects?

 Projects must fit into either Harvard Law School’s fall semester (early September to early December) or spring semester (late January to early May).
-If projects are broader in scope than what might reasonably be completed in three months, HNMCP may work with clients to develop multi-semester projects, with concrete deliverables to be completed each semester by successive teams of clinical students.
+If projects are broader in scope than what might reasonably be completed in three months, the Clinic may work with clients to develop multi-semester projects, with concrete deliverables to be completed each semester by successive teams of clinical students.

 How does the client application process work?